Back to top

 Sync Group ID

 Sets a unique identifier for a group of devices across which user profiles will be synced.
 This setting only applies if your devices sync by group ID.
-Group IDs often correspond to device groups you configured in your UEM.
+Group IDs often correspond to device groups you configured in your UEM/EMM.

 Sync Group Key